UK watchdog to review, cap payday loan rates

-LONDON, March 12 (Reuters) - Britain’s financial watchdog will review in April how payday lenders collect debts and impose a cap from early 2015 on the sky-high interest rates criticised by politicians and churches.
+LONDON (Reuters) - Britain’s financial watchdog will review in April how payday lenders collect debts and impose a cap from early 2015 on the sky-high interest rates criticized by politicians and churches.

 The Financial Conduct Authority said the review will be one of its first acts next month when it takes on supervision of about 50,000 consumer credit firms.